influxdata/telegraf/plugins/inputs/win_perf_counters/README.md

 ## Troubleshooting

-If you are getting error about invalid counter, use the `typeperf` command to check counter path on command line.
+If you are getting an error about an invalid counter, use the `typeperf` command to check the counter path on the command line.
 E.g. `typeperf "Process(chrome*)\% Processor Time"`

 If no metrics are emitted even with the default config, you may need to repair your performance counters.

-1. Launch Command Prompt as Administrator (right click Runs As Administrator).
+1. Launch the Command Prompt as Administrator (right click Runs As Administrator).
 1. Drop into the C:\WINDOWS\System32 directory by typing `C:` then `cd \Windows\System32`
 1. Rebuild your counter values, which may take a few moments so please be patient, by running: